-The only difference is that instead of tucking the sheath inside the front pocket, it’s tucked inside the front waistband somewhere between the 9 o’clock and the 3 o’clock positions.
+The only difference is that instead of tucking the sheath inside the front pocket, it’s tucked inside the front waistband between the 9 and 3 o’clock positions.

 Tuck the sheath inside the waistband with the butt of the knife resting just above the waistline for easy access.
 Like the pocket carry, there’s traditionally a lanyard attached from the sheath to the belt loop to keep it secured to your person.